GlHenrique/gerencia-equipe-fatec/README.md

 ## Abstract

-> This project aims to create a non-relational database in WEB Programming classes at Fatec Franca, and for this, this system manages teams within a company, with supervisors, liders and employees.
+> This project aims to create a non-relational database in WEB Programming classes at Fatec Franca, and for this, this system manages teams within a company, with supervisors, leaders and employees.

 ## Tools